department-of-veterans-affairs/vets-website/content/pages/housing-assistance/home-loans/eligibility.md

 <div class="feature" markdown="1">

-### Can I get a Certificate of Eligibility (COE)?
+### Can I get a COE?

-You may be able to get a COE if you were discharged under conditions other than dishonorable **and** you meet the service requirements below.
+You may be able to get a COE if you were discharged under conditions other than dishonorable and you meet the service requirements below.

 </div>